-Despite its name, it's easy to overlook the Dell Inspiron 7506 2-in-1 as being a little uninspiring.
+Despite its name, it's easy to overlook the Dell Inspiron 7506 2-in-1 as being a little uninspiring as a laptop choice in 2022.
 Among the best Dell laptops, you'll find machines that pack in tons of power, or have ultraportable designs, or astounding 4K screens… but there's always something to be said a laptop that just fits a good set of features into a well-priced package.

 This is part of the business range of Inspirons, which leaves it feeling a little bland for home use, and the temptation of it being a laptop/tablet hybrid comes with some issues.
 However, while it may not be landing right in our list of the best laptops or best 2-in-1 laptops, it might still be just what you need.